 Earth Notes: On the Cost of Washing

-On this site I'm primarily interested in energy costs and the resulting carbon emissions.
+On this site I'm mainly interested in energy costs and the resulting carbon emissions.

-Water is not usually in short supply in the UK (including London) though the drought of 1976 is still firmly in my mind, and it's a resource worth conserving and may become more scarce with climate change and energy shortage.
+Water does not usually seem to be in short supply in the UK.
+(Though my childhood drought of 1976 is still firmly in mind...)
+Water is a resource worth conserving.
+It will become more scarce with climate change and energy shortage.
 For example, London may have to consider firing up some energy-intensive desalination plant soon.

-I was originally provoked to write this note by an advert in the Times 2009/03/07 for the ecocamel water-saving showerhead (which injects air into the water stream), claiming to save up to £250 per year per household in water and energy bills (40%/55,000l less water showering per year).
-The ecocamel showerhead cost about £25 in 2009; £30 upwards in 2017.
+I was originally provoked to write this note by an advert in the Times 2009/03/07 for the ecocamel water-saving showerhead.
+It injects air into the water stream, claiming to save up to £250 per year per household in water and energy bills (40%/55,000l less water showering per year).
+The ecocamel showerhead costs about £25 in 2009; £30 upwards in 2017.

 Very much to its credit the ad explains some of its assumptions and calculations in reaching the estimated savings.
-Now our gas tariff (with a standing charge) comes in at about half the cost per kWh quoted in the ad, and even if our water was metered our per-m^3 charge would be lower than that indicated in the ad, and only one of us in our household of four currently takes a shower, thus we couldn't possibly currently achieve the savings suggested, though only one tenth would be enough to pay for itself financially in a year.
+Our gas tariff (with a standing charge) comes in at about half the cost per kWh quoted in the ad.
+But even if our water was metered our per-m^3 charge would be lower than that indicated in the ad.
+Further, as of 2009 only one of us in our household of four currently takes a shower, thus we couldn't possibly currently achieve the savings suggested.
+Though only one tenth would be enough to pay for itself financially in a year.